 There were so many days (and still are many) when giving up seemed like the easier option.

+I found inspiration in unexpected places.
 When sticking with recovery got hard, I turned to my favorite films and shows to find motivation to move forward.

 Andy from the Shawshank Redemption started my recovery journey by stating the obvious,